NewXavi/Readme.md/README.md

-- 👋 Hi, I’m @lessxavi
+- 👋 Hi, I’m @SrXavi
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning Lua, C+ and python
+- 🌱 I’m currently learning Lua, C+, Laravel and python
 - 📫 How to reach me: !
 Xavi#5456

 <!---